Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Abstract

 \section{Abstract}

 Diffusion Models have emerged as powerful generative models for high-quality image synthesis, with many subsequent image editing techniques based on them.
 However, the ease of text-based image editing introduces significant risks, such as malicious editing for scams or intellectual property infringement.
 Previous works have attempted to safeguard images from diffusion-based editing by adding imperceptible perturbations.
 These methods are costly and specifically target prevalent Latent Diffusion Models (LDMs), while Pixel-domain Diffusion Models (PDMs) remain largely unexplored and robust against such attacks.
-Our work addresses this gap by proposing a novel attacking framework with a feature representation attack loss that exploits vulnerabilities in denoising UNets and a latent optimization strategy to enhance the naturalness of protected images.
-Extensive experiments demonstrate the effectiveness of our approach in attacking dominant PDM-based editing methods (e.g., SDEdit) while maintaining reasonable protection fidelity and robustness against common defense methods.
+Our work addresses this gap by proposing a novel attack framework, AtkPDM.
+AtkPDM is mainly composed of a feature representation attacking loss that exploits vulnerabilities in denoising UNets and a latent optimization strategy to enhance the naturalness of adversarial images.
+Extensive experiments demonstrate the effectiveness of our approach in attacking dominant PDM-based editing methods (e.g., SDEdit) while maintaining reasonable fidelity and robustness against common defense methods.
 Additionally, our framework is extensible to LDMs, achieving comparable performance to existing approaches.
+Our project page is available at \url{https://alexpeng517.github.io/AtkPDM}.